 Which brings me to 5 best CTA practices for improving your conversions.

-1. Design one large CTA button (comfortably clickable by thumb) with compelling copy.
+1. Design one large call to action button (comfortably clickable by thumb) with compelling copy.

 As per research by MIT Touch Lab, a human thumb’s average width is 2.5 cm (72 pixels) and that of index finger is 1.6 to 2 cm (45-57 pixels).

-Ensure that your CTA is full width – at least 44 pixels.
+Ensure that your call to action is full width – at least 44 pixels.

 2. The CTA button needs a contrasting color scheme with the page surrounding.